CodinPanGuin/CodinPanGuin/README.md

 - Website : https://codinpanguin.uk (wip) <br>
 - SETUP :

-- Daily Driver : Arch Linux based distro "NewPancakeOs"
+- Daily Driver : Used to be Arch Linux for 3 years.
+Now I use NixOS.
 - Laptop : Nitro AN515-56
 - WM : Hyprland (Wayland)
 - Terminal : Kitty